tmaximini/tmaximini.github.io/_posts/2014-12-29-improving-scroll-performance-for-lists-in-ionic-framework.markdown

 {% endhighlight %}

-It is very useful though for simple items of the same fixed height, such as simple lists.
+It is very useful though for items of the same fixed height, such as simple lists.

 ### Native scrolling